Employee happiness survey: Check the pulse of your workforce

 Key signs and symptoms to watch for:

-2. Behavioral changes: A change in attitude or behavior is another red flag.
+- Behavioural changes: A change in attitude or behaviour is another red flag.
 Employees who were once positive and engaged might become withdrawn, moody, or pessimistic.
 They may avoid social interactions, skip team meetings, or isolate themselves from colleagues.

 Factors influencing workplace happiness